mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 It’s not masochism, okay? *[The group laughs.]* Don’t misunderstand.

 There is physical ache, physical pain... well, it’s pain.
-So, it’s not necessary to commit suicide.

-Physical pain is in the mind, [up here].
+So, it’s not necessary to commit suicide. *[He laughs.]* “Physical pain is in the mind.”
 Even though it is natural.

 #### 40:42

 **Question:** *(Transcriber’s Note: This question is mostly unintelligible on the recording.)* Roshi? ... [about] regulation ... if at some point you’re experiencing something that seems good, pleasant, then there’s a natural tendency to think you’re doing something right in terms of regulating your body ...
 Then maybe the next moment, you experience something *[unintelligible]*, and there’s a natural tendency that you seem to be doing something wrong.
 Is that the correct way to look at it?

-**Katagiri Roshi:** Well, if you see the sleep, it’s not right, but it’s not wrong.
+**Katagiri Roshi:** Well, if you see the sleep, it’s not right.
+But it’s not wrong.

 **Same person:** *(This is still mostly unintelligible on the recording.)* But I mean, in terms of regulation...
-If it seems as if you are experiencing something that’s tranquil ...
-There’s some effects of that...
-You want to have that happen again.
+If it seems as if you are experiencing something that’s tranquil ... then you usually become attached to that.

+**Katagiri Roshi:** Yes...

+**Same person:** You want to have that happen again.
 But isn’t that the purpose of regulating everything, in order to have everything working smoothly?

-**Katagiri Roshi:** Regulating is not control.
+**Katagiri Roshi:** *Regulating* is not control.

 Basically, we have to regulate what?
 Body and breath.
-These are something that have to do to the minimum in zazen.
+These are something we have to do [at a] minimum in zazen.
 Number one, number two, regulating.
-At that time, many things happen: sleep or not sleep, dizziness, fantasies, many things.
+At that time, many things happen: sleep or not sleep, dizziness, fantasies, and many things.
 But they are just a [bump].
-Our mind attaches to it, if you see that “oh, that’s good,” “that’s bad.”
-But without mind, if you let it go, just [a bump].
-Come back.
-If you see the sleep, just sleep: “Oh, it’s sleep.”
+But our mind attaches to it.
+If you see that: “Oh, that’s good,” “that’s bad.”
+But without mind, if you let it go, [it’s just a bump]; come back.
+If you see the sleep: “Oh, it’s sleep.”
+If you see it, just sleep.
 If you realize.
 Awareness is important, okay?
 And then, [adjust].
-That’s why there is number three, regulation of the body: sitting in the proper way, and immobile.
-It means, sitting with the body and also mind, which leads you to awaken totally [to anything].
+That’s why there is number three, regulation of the body: sitting in the proper way, and *immobile*.
+It means sitting with the body and also *mind*, which leads you to awaken totally [to] anything.

 That’s why at that time, the mind is very sharp.
 Immediately you catch something which happens – sleep or not sleep, dizzy or some other condition.
 Between sleep and waking up, you can realize.
 If you see the sleep, just awake.
-All we have to do is regulate the body; that means, let’s sit down, right now, [totally in your body].
-Then mind immediately attaches to it and gets it – good or bad, right or wrong.
+All we have to do is regulate the body; that means, let’s sit down, right now, right here, [totally in your body].
+The mind immediately attaches to it and gets it – good or bad, right or wrong.
 Awareness is just see, and correct, adjust.
 [That’s] just the total dynamic working.
 That is awakening, that is wisdom: see, and adjust.
-Very good.
+Regulate.

-The mind is always there, interfering, judging good or bad.
+The mind is always there.
+Mind always interferes, judging good or bad.
 [Enlightenment, practice] – that is no design.

 #### 45:45

 **Question:** Roshi?
-It seems like that adjustment is constantly in the direction of samadhi – you constantly make that adjustment, but how do you – ?
+It seems like that adjustment is constantly in the direction of samadhi – you constantly make that adjustment.
+But how do you – ?

-**Katagiri Roshi:** Well, maybe it depends on the individual; maybe so.
+**Katagiri Roshi:** Well, maybe it depends on the individual.
+Maybe so.
 But, constantly adjusting and adjusting – what’s wrong with adjustment?
-[It’s just adjustment].
-But if you adjust and you say, “Oh, constantly I have to adjust” – is there something wrong? ...
+It’s just adjustment.
+But if you adjust and you say, “Oh, *constantly* I have to adjust” – is there something wrong? ...

 *[Tape change.]*

 ... immediately you attach to the adjustment you have made.
-[You] try to judge, “it is good,” or “it is bad,” “I am doing zazen,” “this is the real zazen,” or, “this is really shikantaza,” et cetera.
+[You] try to judge, “it is good,” or “it is bad.”
+“I am doing zazen,” “this is the real zazen,” or, “this is really shikantaza,” et cetera.
 Do you understand?

 **Question:** Roshi, I wonder the same thing.
 I sort of feel like the effort is to follow the breath, and then suddenly I realize I’m getting a little sleepy, or I catch myself thinking about something.
 And at that time, you’re saying, just return to your effort to follow the breath.

 **Katagiri Roshi:** Mm-hmm.
 That’s all.

-*[There is a pause.]*

 Is that something wrong?